-Following the Effective Date, Reorganized Southern shall continue its present business and shall continue to operate as Reorganized Southern and the Members shall continue to be Members of Reorganized Southern.
-The only Members of Reorganized Southern as of the Effective Date shall be the Members.
-The Debtor will continue to operate as a G & T cooperative, providing electric power, energy, and transmission services to its remaining members through the Reorganized Southern PSA that replaces the PPL contract as well as the WAPA contract as assumed and modified.
+Following the Effective Date, the Debtor's present business shall continue and shall be operated as Reorganized Southern.
+The only Members of Reorganized Southern as of the Effective Date shall be Beartooth, Fergus, Mid-Yellowstone, and Tongue River.
+Reorganized Southern will continue to operate as a G & T cooperative, providing electric power, energy, and transmission services to its remaining members through the MSCGI Agreement as well as the WAPA contract as assumed and modified.
 Transmission services will continue to be provided through the pre-petition arrangement with NWE.
-The Debtor will continue to own HGS, maintain it in a ready-to-operate condition, and dispatch HGS if and when it makes economic sense to do so.
+Reorganized Southern will continue to own HGS and to maintain it in a ready-to-operate condition.
+HGS will be dispatched if and when it makes economic sense to do so and, under the MSCGI Agreement, will receive 90% of the profits from power sales.
+Reorganized Southern will have the right to sell HGS at any time after the Effective Date, provided Prudential, Modern Woodmen, the Construction Lienholders, and MSCGI are willing to release their liens on HGS.